package-url/purl-spec/PURL-TYPES.rst

 ``swid`` for ISO-IEC 19770-2 Software Identification (SWID) tags:

 - There is no default package repository.
-- The ``namespace`` is the optional name of the creator or manufacturer of the software
+- The ``namespace`` is the optional name and regid of the tagCreator.
+If specified, name is required and is the first segment in the namespace.
+If regid is known, it must be specified as the second segment in the namespace.
+A maximum of two segments are supported.
 - The ``name`` is the name as defined in the SWID SoftwareIdentity element
 - The ``version`` is the version as defined in the SWID SoftwareIdentity element
 - The qualifier ``tagId`` must not be empty and corresponds to the tagId as defined in the SWID SoftwareIdentity element.
 Per the SWID specification, GUIDs are recommended.
 If a GUID is used, it must be lowercase.
 If a GUID is not used, the tagId is case aware but not case sensitive